- Program overview

 No, the majority of financial aid programs are only available to students attending credit courses that lead to a degree or other academic credential.
 Since this is a noncredit course, we are unable to process these traditional forms of financial aid.
 The FAFSA is used only for degree programs and not noncredit certificate programs.

 Can I get a loan for the cost of ebooks and supplies as well as tuition?

-No. However, you can search for private student loans or stop in our office for further information.
+No. However, you can search for private student loans or contact our office for further information.
 Note that some programs sell out weeks before the start date, so we highly encourage you to start the process early.
+Ask about discounts for VCU Alumni; VCU, VCU Health and other state employees; and active-duty military, reservists, Guard members, veterans, and military spouses.
+Coupon code must be used/applied at the time of enrollment, cannot be combined with other discounts/coupons or waivers, and will not be retroactively applied.

 Can I get a refund?

 Unfortunately, we are not able to provide refunds for certificate programs beyond two weeks before the program start date.
 Registered students may cancel registration up to two weeks before the program start date, and receive a full refund minus a $100 credit card processing fee.
 Registered students may choose to transfer to a future program within one year of the original program with approval from the program adviser with no penalty.
 Transfers are limited to one occurrence.
 Student substitutions will be accepted up to two business days before the start of the program.
 Cancellations and substitution requests must be received via email at firstname.lastname@example.org.

 What is the difference between a certificate and a certification in paralegal studies?